jefftessitore/seasonsim/README.md

 Current roadmap (highly subject to change via the whims of my ADHD hyperfocus:)
 * Add support for four-team elimination alliances
 * Change matches to run one at a time, returning to a more limited menu while an event stage is in progress
-* Add ability to save/load ongoing event
+* Add ability to save/load ongoing event **this one is probably coming the soonest
 * Add support for calling in backup robots during elims (likely using same backend as four-team alliances)
 * Fix OPR calculations
+* Add offseason functionality
 * Add support for changing the game to prebuilt FRC games
 * Decide which FRC games to use and seek out necessary permissions to use them should this actually be more than a personal for-fun project one day
 * Create season-by-season tracking via savefile